primap-community/primap-datalad-howto/README.md

 datalad create -c cfg_text2git $name
 ```
 If we expect to have large CSV files, we need to ensure that the CSV files are stored in the git-annex
-by adding this line to the `.gitattributes` file, which should ne in the root directory of the repository.
+by adding this line to the `.gitattributes` file, which should be in the root directory of the repository:

 `*.csv annex.largefiles=anything`